arogozhnikov/python3_with_pleasure/README.md

     ```
     In jupyter it is desirable to log each output to a separate file (to track what's happening after you got disconnected), so you can override `print` now.

-    Below you see a context manager that temporarily overrides behavior of print:
+    Below you can see a context manager that temporarily overrides behavior of print:
     ```python
     @contextlib.contextmanager
     def replace_print():